 Whenever something’s amiss in our business, we tend to point the finger at sales.
-Think about it: anytime revenue is down or we’re not growing at the rate we think we should be or we’re not getting the valuation we want before putting our business on the market, we look at the bottom line.
+Think about it: anytime revenue is down, we’re not growing at the desired rate, or we’re not getting the valuation we want before putting our business on the market, we look at sales.

 What is Sales Operations?

 Sales operations is aimed at more than conversions.
-To be effective, everything to do with sales — from prospecting and qualifying to education and nurturing to closing the deal — must consider your teams' strengths and your customers' needs first.
+To be effective, everything to do with sales — from prospecting to qualifying and education to nurturing and closing the deal — must consider your teams' strengths and your customers' needs first.
 It must care for the people, process, technology, and data that drive profitability, which is why it's part of the larger solution: Revenue Operations.

 Sales Operations is One Part of RevOps

 As a business owner or leader, you know sales operations is a vital part of your business, keeping the engine of your company — your sales organization — running smoothly and efficiently into the future.
-Riding along with the automotive metaphor, if SalesOps is like checking the engine of your business, RevOps is running a complete diagnostics of the entire process and addressing what needs updating or fixing, ensuring strategic integration of sales with other departments and tactics, like marketing and customer service.
+Riding along with the automotive metaphor, if SalesOps is the engine of your business, RevOps is a complete diagnostic of the entire process, addressing what needs updating or fixing, and ensuring there is strategic integration of sales with other departments and tactics, like marketing and customer service.

 Revenue Operations unifies effective strategic planning, resource allocation, and tactical execution across marketing operations, digital operations, sales operations, business operations, customer success, and every part of your business that helps it earn money.
 When organized, cost-effective, and operationally functional, revenue operations produces the intended return on investment (ROI).